 Coordinating and Planning Work

-In general, those are meetings for aligning business communication that can help you regularly plan, review, and sync work progress in order to retain agility and adapt to changes whenever necessary.
-The Kanban cadences, just like Kanban’s practices, are applicable both on the team and strategic levels in the organization.
+In general, those are meetings for aligning business communication that can help you regularly plan, review, and sync work progress to retain agility and adapt to changes whenever necessary.
+The Kanban cadences, just like Kanban's practices, are applicable both on the team and strategic levels in the organization.

 Project stand-up meetings

 For example, the Daily meeting is very popular on the team level, where team members stand up in front of a board and sync their progress.
 This cadence can be scaled up so that every team sends a delegate to a broader project stand-up meeting (involving multiple teams) where the entire project progress is discussed.
 The idea here is to sync progress on a higher level and discuss dependencies between teams and visualize them on the multiple team Kanban boards.